joey-augustin/Application-Design-II_DunwoodyCollegeofTechnologySem.2/In Class 1 - CRUD WinForms/README.md

-# In Class Assignment 1
+# In Class 1 - CRUD WinForms

 ## Overview
 This assignment was an instructor-led project utilizing .NET Desktop using WinForms to make a member profile page.
 Personal information can be created, read, searched for, updated, and deleted in the application's database.